ionic-enterprise/ionic-training-decks/src/assets/data/markdown/auth-connect-angular/install.md

   </queries>
 ```

-Nost of this is boiler-plate.
+Most of this is boiler-plate.
 Pay attention to the following line, however:

 ```xml
     <data android:scheme="myapp"/>